-Fun Facts of Inverness and Loch Ness
+Fun and Interesting Facts about Inverness and Loch Ness

 Here at Visit Inverness Loch Ness, we work endlessly to ensure the ultimate Highland Holidays in Scotland for you!
 That means helping you to live like a local when you’re with us.
 As such, each month we like to add a new Fun Fact to our website homepage, about Inverness and Loch Ness.
 We then gather these little insights here in this blog, to help you keep track.
 So find out more about Scotland, learn about our Highland region and understand how we live with a few of our little local insights, facts and fun tips.
 Or why not experience Scotland for yourself before you visit with our 360° Tours and Videos.